Skip to Content

 Below is a list of required and elective learning experiences.
 Most elective rotations are 6 weeks long, and at least one elective rotation must be in the inpatient setting.

-Ambulatory care (block) - required
+Ambulatory care I - required

-This is a 6-week rotation, and the resident will be responsible for managing patient health care needs in the following clinics:
+This is a 6-week rotation where the resident will be responsible for managing patient health care needs in the Patient Aligned Care Team (PACT) and Anticoagulation clinics.

-Conference presentation - required
+Grand Rounds - required

 The resident will create one Grand Rounds presentation during residency on a topic related to pharmacotherapy or pharmacy practice.